Reliability HotWire

 250 80.0 35 10

-Figure 3: ALTA Standard Folio to Analyze the Failure Times Extrapolated from the Degradation Analysis
+Figure 1: Analysis of Failure Times Extrapolated from the Degradation

 Figure 4: Calculating the B10 Life using the Quick Calculation Pad